EdgeFirstAI/documentation/docs/getting_started/index.md

 <figcaption>Create a New Account</figcaption>
 </figure>

-Next an email will be sent to you to verify the email you provided.
-Go ahead and click the link provided to verify your email.
+Next an email will be sent to verify the email you provided.
+Go ahead and click on the link provided to verify your email.

 <figure markdown="span">
 ![Email Verification](assets/email-verification.jpg){ align=center }
 <figcaption>Email Verification</figcaption>
 </figure>

-### 2. Getting Started with Deep View Enterprise (DVE)
+### EdgeFirst Studio Workspace

+Next become familiar with the EdgeFirst Studio workspace.
 The following figure provides a general overview of DVE's layout.

 <figure markdown="span">